M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 •   Display a message that indicates the success or failure of a purchase.

-  - Add Buy now button on product table adjacent to update/delete in mainscreen
+  - Line 90-91 - Add Buy now button on product table adjacent to update/delete in mainscreen
-  - Add ConfirmationBuyController to contoller to controllers
+  - In controllers - Add ConfirmationBuyController to contoller to controllers
-  - Modied controller name to ConfirmBuyController
+  - In controllers - Modifed controller name to ConfirmBuyController
-  - Add buyproducts and errorpage templates and controllers
+  - In templates - Add buyproducts and errorpage templates and controllers
-  - Added method to product.java that return boolean for inventory
+  - Line 111-117 - Added method to product.java that return boolean for inventory
-  - Mapped endpoint in AddProductController, return confirmBuy page or errorPage depending on inventory value
+  - Line 172 - 182 - Mapped endpoint in AddProductController, return confirmBuy page or errorPage depending on inventory value

 Task G: Modify the parts to track maximum and minimum inventory by doing the
 following: